trademindx/blog/_posts/2018-02-15-how-to-buy-tmx-tokens.markdown

 You can use a service such as Coinbase for this.
 Register for an account with [Coinbase][coinbase] and then purchase some Ether.
 This will place the Ether in your Coinbase wallet.

 For a guide on how to buy Ether through Coinbase, please [read this guide][eth].
-Once you have purchased some Ether send it from Coinbase to your MyEtherWallet wallet above.
+Once you have purchased some Ether, send it from Coinbase to your MyEtherWallet wallet.

 Great, you are almost good to go!

-Side note: In general, it is advisable not to hold Ether in wallets or any other tokens provided by Coinbase or exchanges as they are more likely to get hacked.
+Side note: In general, it is advisable not to hold Ether (or any other tokens) in wallets provided by Coinbase or exchanges as they are more likely to get hacked.
 Always store your Ether in a wallet such as MyEtherWallet or even invest in an offline hardware wallet like the Ledger.
 Your wallet will usually come with 2 keys, a public key and a private key.
 Your public key, is well… public, it is also referred to as your public address, so it is safe to share.
 Never share your private key with anyone!

 ## Get Familiar With Trademindx!

-Make sure to visit the [Trademindx homepage][home] and read the whitepaper, roadmap and FAQ to ensure that buying TMX tokens is the right move for you.
+Make sure to visit the [Trademindx homepage][home] and read the whitepaper, roadmap and FAQ to ensure that acquiring TMX tokens is the right move for you.

 Also, do not hesitate to contact us with any questions you may have!